ivan-brko/Gamayun/readme.md

 <a name="basic-idea"></a>
 ## Basic idea
 The idea behind the application is simplification of data collection.
-To start collecting some new data only the minimal code needed for data collection should be written (for example a python script that collects the data).
+To start collecting some new data, only the minimal code needed for data collection should be written (for example a python script that collects the data).
 Everything else (triggering the script at wanted times, storing the data somewhere, error notifications in case of errors while collecting...) is handled by Gamayun.

 Most important concept in Gamayun is job, or gamayun-job, and using the Gamayun basically means writing the configuration for all the jobs you need and then running the application with that configuration.
-An example of a gamayun-job would be collecting some system resources data every morning at 7AM, or scrapping some website every ten minutes.
+An example of a gamayun-job would be collecting some system resources data every morning at 7AM, or scraping some website every ten minutes.
 More information about job configuration can be found [here](#configuration).

 If you are not too sure you understand how the application works after reading this documentation, check the sample configuration project which is well commented and documented (can be found [here](https://github.com/ivan-brko/GamayunConfigurationSample)).

+<a name="tldr-usage"></a>
+## TLDR Usage
+If you are comfortable with ```docker``` and ```docker-compose``` and just want to start collecting data, you don't even need this repository, clone [ConfigurationSample](https://github.com/ivan-brko/GamayunConfigurationSample).
+There you will find an example of Gamayun application configuration and two example jobs (scraping _Hackernews_ and _r/programming_), everything well-commented.
+Just run ```docker-compose up``` in the root of that repository to get things running.
+You can use that repo as a base for your own configuration.

 <a name="name"></a>
 ## Name